Severe Weather Statement issued for Cerro Gordo by NWS - NewsBreak

 Severe Weather Statement issued for Cerro Gordo by NWS

-Effective: 2021-08-27 17:08:00 CDT Expires: 2021-08-27 17:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cerro Gordo A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM CDT FOR NORTHWESTERN CERRO GORDO COUNTY At 507 PM CDT, a severe thunderstorm was located near Mason City, moving northeast at 40 mph.
-A tornado warning remains in effect for the area.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Clear Lake, Mason City Municipal Airport, Ventura, Burchinal, Clear Lake State Park and McIntosh Woods State Park.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Effective: 2021-08-27 17:13:00 CDT Expires: 2021-08-27 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Move to a basement or an interior room on the lowest floor of a sturdy building.
+Avoid windows.
+If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
+Target Area: Cerro Gordo A TORNADO WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR CENTRAL CERRO GORDO COUNTY At 512 PM CDT, a severe thunderstorm capable of producing a tornado was located near Mason City Municipal Airport, or near Mason City, moving east at 25 mph.
+Rotation continues to be indicated on radar just south of Clear Lake, Iowa at 511 PM CDT.
+HAZARD...Tornado and quarter size hail.
+SOURCE...Radar indicated rotation.
+IMPACT...Flying debris will be dangerous to those caught without shelter.
+Mobile homes will be damaged or destroyed.
+Damage to roofs, windows, and vehicles will occur.
+Tree damage is likely.
+Locations impacted include Mason City, Mason City Municipal Airport, Clear Lake, Ventura, Burchinal, Portland, Clear Lake State Park and McIntosh Woods State Park.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...1.00 INalerts.weather.gov

 Comments / 0